Tea dance revival with Phil Kelsall

 About Worthing Wurlitzer

 Thank you for visiting the Organ Fax website for the Worthing Wurlitzer.
+Please note that our concerts start at 2.30pm and our dances at 2.00pm. .

 Our Sunday afternoon concerts comprise two halves of about 50 minutes each with an interval of about 25 minutes.
 We do hope that you can join us!
 Tea and cake are available.